Karan-Malik/Karan-Malik/README.md

 * :earth_asia: I have also built several websites using Flask, HTML, CSS and basic Javascript.

-* :bulb: I am an avid researcher as well with a multiple publications in scopus-indexed journals.
+* :bulb: I am an avid researcher as well with multiple publications in scopus-indexed journals.

 ## Contact Me